EricWehrly/ePaper/roadmap.md

 later:
 - google photos integration on the webserver, if we can

+later:
+- make albums or books or whatever that will cycle a selected set of images

 tech debt:
 - the autoplay timer needs to be how long images are displayed, and not take into account how long it takes them to be drawn